 Who is Buying?

 Six times more people buy GE Corn Puffs (120,000 households) than Pirate’s Booty (20,000).
 About 10% of Pirate’s Booty customers have tried GE corn puffs, and 1.5% of GE corn puff customers have tried Pirate’s Booty.
-GE puffs are usually bought by value customers who don’t buy many baby & kid items and tend to favor private label items.
+GE puffs are usually bought by value customers who don’t buy many baby and kid items and tend to favor private label items.
 The average basket size with GE puffs is almost half the size of the Pirate’s Booty basket.
 Pirate Booty customers are greatly over-indexed on the Premium Fresh segment, customers who buy things like wild-caught fresh salmon, imported pasta, and fresh fruit.

 So, you can see, we’re doing deep dives into a category.
 Then that goes back to the shelf, looking at how we segment the stores, the cluster of the stores.
 We’re not into having every store have its own cluster, but there are definitely groups of stores that go along with each other.